 And whatever flaws he might have had, I think people saw that he was somebody that was risking a lot for himself and genuinely wanted to help solve the country's problems.

-You know, look at look at what happened today.
+You know, look at what happened today.

 Well, now we have one suspect has died in this Ohio State attack.